BCSC 261: Syllabus

 Course Description

-This course explores the cognitive mechanisms used to speak and understand language.
-We will focus, in particular, on the relation between social cognition and language.
+This course explores the cognitive mechanisms used to understand spoken or signed language.
+We will focus, in particular, on the relation between social and linguistic processing.
 This includes questions about how social perception can affect how we understand speech, or how we express ourselves, depending on who we are talking to---for example, subconscious alignment or anti-alignment in speaking styles, pronunciation, and lexical choices.
 We will also ask how our brain manages to map sound (or sign) onto meaning given that even speakers of the same dialect can differ starkly in the physical (acoustic) signals they produce.
 Please have a look at the schedule for a list of topics.

 This is an advanced seminar in the cognitive/neuroscience of language.
 It is intended to let you explore research topics in more depth than is possible during introductory lectures.
 Learning how to approach, explore, and discuss scientific topics in this manner can prepare you for graduate/med school, or can simply be fun.